-The provisions of copyright law that distinguish between fair use and infringement are applicable to audiovisual works in all formats.
-These formats include CDs, DVDs, films, filmstrips, recordings, slides, tapes, video-tape and video cassettes.
+The provisions of copyright law applies to audiovisual works in all formats, including CDs, DVDs, videotapes, recordings, etc.

 Use of an entire audiovisual work is within fair use provisions of copyright law when:

 - It is a legally obtained copy (preferably owned by or licensed to the Library or College); and